ellysh/video-game-bots/ClickerBots/protection.md

 ## Process Scanner

-Another approach to detect clicker bots is analysis a list of the launched applications.
-If you know a name of the bot application, you can scan a list of launched processes for this name.
+Another approach to detect clicker bots is to analyze a list of the launched processes.
+If you know a name of the bot application, you can find it in this list.

-This is a [`ProcessScanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/ProcessScanProtection.au3) script that performs the scan algorithm:
+This is a [`ProcessScanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/ProcessScanProtection.au3) script, which scans the list of launched processes:
 ```AutoIt
 global const $kLogFile = "debug.log"